kpireporter/kpireporter/docs/getting-started.rst

 A report is declared entirely within a YAML file consisting of a few main
 sections: ``datasources``, ``views``, and ``outputs``.
-In each section, you can declare as many plugin instances as you wish (to e.g., declare multiple database Datasources or multiple Plot visualizations in your report).
-As dictated by the `YAML spec <https://yaml.org/spec/1.2/spec.html#id2759669>`_, duplicate keys (IDs) are not allowed; ensure that each plugin instance has its own ID unique to its section.
+In each section, you can declare as many plugin instances as you wish (to e.g., declare multiple database :ref:`Datasources <api-datasource>` or multiple :ref:`Plot
+<plugins-plot>` visualizations in your report).
+As dictated by the `YAML spec
+<https://yaml.org/spec/1.2/spec.html#id2759669>`_, duplicate keys (IDs) are
+not allowed; ensure that each plugin instance has its own ID unique to its section.

 .. note::